Herbed Egg Salad

 Recipe Tips

 • Don’t overcook the eggs.
-The method I use of letting the eggs sit in hot water instead of continuing to boil helps avoid a dry, chalky texture and keeps the stops the edges of the yolks from turning gray.
+The method I use of letting the eggs sit in hot water instead of continuing to boil helps avoid a dry, chalky texture and keeps the edges of the yolks from turning gray.

 • Mix gently.
 To maintain a nice texture, fold the chopped eggs into the dressing without stirring too briskly.
 I prefer a chunky texture in the finished salad, but if you like a smoother filling, you can either mash or grate the eggs before adding them.